Oops!! File not found.

 So, don't be big-headed.
 Just executing tools does not make you a hacker/pentester.
 Correctly start your studies.

-And another tip: Don't think that everything is for free, you'll need to save some money to buy books, training or certifications.
+Another tip: Don't think that everything is free.
+You must save money to buy books, training, or certifications.

 https://en.wikipedia.org/wiki/Modern_Operating_Systems